cfu288/mere-medical/apps/docs/blog/2023-03-07-customize-mere-with-plugins.md

 So, at the moment, Mere does a great job of syncing and showing you your medical records across different health care providers.
 Mere makes it easy to read and search for your medical records across multiple health systems.
 Want to see what your last red blood cell count was?
 Mere can show you.
 Want to compare your last red blood cell count to your previous lab results?
 Mere will generate a graph for you.
 Don't remember which vaccines you've already gotten?
 Mere can group and summarize your entire vaccine history in one view.

 Mere is great at storing and showing you your data.
-But theres a big difference between just showing you your data and providing insights on your data to help you decide what actions you can take to improve your health.
+But theres a big difference between just _showing_ you your data and a*providing insights* on your data to help you decide what actions you can take to improve your health.

 The next problem Mere wants to solve is this: how can Mere make your data _actionable_?
 How can Mere help you learn more about yourself and your conditions?
 Can Mere recommend actions you can take to improve your health?
 And can Mere do all of this while maintaining its core tenants of privacy, local-first data, and user autonomy?